nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Check Points](../GUI files/account_page.png)
 10.1

-This is the homepage where the subsciber can check its own points in the top rectangle.
+This is the homepage where the subscriber can check its own points in the top rectangle.
 1. The **subscriber** can click on the *logout* button on top-right to log out.
 (Page 0.1)
 2. The **subscriber** can click on *Home* button on the top-left to go back to the  Homeage.(Page 0.2)